 - a.
 A student who receives a grade lower than 65 or "Fail" in a graduate course, will be allowed only one opportunity to correct the failure by repeating the course and the examination.
 If the student fails the course the second time around his studies will be discontinued. - b.
 Based on the Committee's recommendation, the Dean may waive the requirement to correct a failure.
 In that case, the failure will remain on record in the student's transcript, and will be taken into account in the calculation of the student's grade average. - c.
 In exceptional cases, the Committee may recommend to the Dean to omit a failure in a course from the calculation of the student's average. - d.
-A student who is taking an undergraduate course or a joint level undergraduate/graduate course may take the exam in either the first or the second examinations term.
+As of the 2018-19 academic year a student may take the exam in either the first or the second examinations term in all course levels, accept in cases where the exam is held according to international regulations that do not allow it.
 A student who failed in the first term (a grade lower than 65) or wishes to improve his grade, may repeat the exam in the second term ("MOED B").
 Should a student fail a course (in the first and/or the second examinations term) he will be allowed to repeat the course and the examination, but if he fails it again (in the first and/or second examinations term) his studies will be discontinued.